liumengyuan1997/movie_recommendation/README.md

 4. Run the Flask application in your terminal using the command: python3 run.py.
 Open your browser and navigate to http://127.0.0.1:5000 to access the main page.
 5. Enter a movie title in the search bar and click the 'Search' button.
 6. The application will display a list of movies based on the user's search query.
 Select a movie to view more details or receive recommendations.
-7. To view more details about a movie, click the 'View Details' button.
+7. To view more details about a movie, click the 'Want to watch' button.
-8. To receive recommendations, rate the movie and write a review, then click the 'Get Recommendations' button.
+8. To rate the movie, write a review, and receive recommendations, then click the 'Already watched' button.
 9. The application will display a list of recommended movies based on the user's ratings and reviews.

 ### Functionality The application is built using Flask and consists of several routes: